RaviKMalhotra/CCSP/Domain 1 - Cloud Security/Domain 1 Important Questions 3.md

 B.	Ephemeral computing
 C.	Quantum computing
 D.	Parallel computing
-100. What is usually considered the difference between business continuity (BC) efforts and disaster recovery (DR) efforts?
+### Question # 100 -	What is usually considered the difference between business continuity (BC) efforts and disaster recovery (DR) efforts?
 A.	BC involves a recovery time objective (RTO), and DR involves a recovery point objective (RPO).
 B.	BC is for events caused by humans (like arson or theft), whereas DR is for natural disasters.
 C.	BC is about maintaining critical functions during a disruption of normal operations, and DR is about recovering to normal operations after a disruption.
 D.	BC involves protecting human assets (personnel, staff, users), whereas DR is about protecting property (assets, data).

-Chapter 1: Domain 1: Cloud Concepts,
-Architecture, and Design
+Chapter 1: Domain 1: Cloud Concepts, Architecture, and Design
 1. B. The key to answering this question is recognizing that the multitenancy model involves many different customers accessing cloud resources hosted on shared hardware.
 That makes this a public cloud deployment, regardless of the fact that access to a particular server instance is limited to Matthew’s company.
 In a private cloud deployment, only Matthew’s company would have access to any resources hosted on the same physical hardware.
 This is not multitenancy.
 There is no indication that Matthew’s organization is combining resources of public and private cloud computing, which would be a hybrid cloud, or that the resource use is limited to members of a particular group, which would be a community cloud.
 2. A. Cryptographic erasure is a strong sanitization technique that involves encrypting the data with a strong encryption engine and then taking the keys generated in that process, encrypting them with a different encryption engine, and destroying the resulting keys of the second round of encryption.
 This technique is effective on both magnetic and solid- state drives.
 Degaussing and overwriting are not effective on SSDs.
 Physical destruction would effectively sanitize the media but would prevent Zeke from reusing the drives.
 3. A. Containers do not provide easy portability because they are dependent upon the host operating system.
 Hypervisors are used to host virtual machines on a device, so that is another incorrect answer.
 Serverless computing is a platform as a service model that allows cloud customers to run their own code on the provider’s platform without provisioning servers, so that is also incorrect.
 Virtual machines are self- contained and have their own internal operating system, so it is possible to move them between different host operating systems.